-In the Fellowship application form (specifically the question about Career Disruptions), applicants will need to provide a relative to opportunity statement clearly outlining information they want considered during the peer review process.
+In the Fellowship application form (specifically the track record section), applicants will need to provide a relative to opportunity statement clearly outlining information they want considered during the peer review process.

 VicHealth is committed to ensuring appointments represent the diversity of our community.
 Indigenous people, people with disability, women and people from culturally and linguistically diverse backgrounds are encouraged to apply.